What is a Destination Management Plan?

 The Destination Management Plan will include actions, likely costs and benefits and policy and regulation guidance to help us move past that.

-It will inform Master Planning Spatial Planning, and infrastructure investment to deliver on those outcomes.
+It will inform planning and infrastructure investment to deliver on those outcomes.
 It will also help attract investment into the district.

 What’s the process?